peiying2/documentation/products/mozilla_org/test_mozilla_org.md

 * Payment system available for the targeted country
 * Country list in your language and order

-## Compatibility testing:
+## Compatibility Testing:
-* Test the page layout in other major browsers and on other platform
+* Page layout in other major browsers on major platforms
-* Test the page layout on the leading home grown browser if available.
+* Page layout on the leading home grown browser if available
-* Test the page layout on mobile devices of major platforms
+* Page layout on mobile devices on major platforms

 ## When Can I See the Localized Page on Production?